GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 Your power and focus has honed to the point that you may have a single greater servile follow you.

 ### 7) Greater Dominion
-The powers granted by your dominion
+The powers granted by your dominion have expanded, you gain the greater dominion fatures appropriate to the dominion chosen at level 2.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.

 #### Specialize
 Your greater servile no longer counts against your conjury.
+Additionally, a command explictly for your Greater Servile does not count against your conjury.
 You gain a bonus to all spell checks equal to your [Prcp].
 Your serviles gain a bonus to all saves equal to your [Empy] bonus.